who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/11._Searching_Logging_Monitoring/02._After/monitoring_realization.md

 Write a small section on something that your monitoring made you realize and fix.

-The way to quanitfy successful metrics gathering is if it gives you a grand realization.
+The way to quantify successful metrics gathering is if it gives you a grand realization.